jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-06-modeling-technical-income.md

 </style>

-You may have heard of technical debt and you may have heard of best practice, but what you may not have realized is that there is a relationship between the two concepts.
+For some people technical debt is all the things people tell them that they shouldn't do and best practices are all the things people tell them that they should do.
+They question the utility of the advice, because they recognize times where taking on technical debt is good and times where applying best practices is wasteful busy work.
+These people aren't completely wrong.
+There are times when it is good to take on technical debt and there are times when best practices aren't appropriate to adopt.

+My own perspective is that technical debt and best practices are actually the same thing.
+They are both derived from the same model of how effort gets converted into accomplishment.
+So the underlying factor in whether or not they are appropriate is controlled by the time horizon at which success is measured.

+Let me explain what I mean by that.

+As a first step, I'm going to ditch the word best practice.
+I don't consider it helpful for explaining this, because it doesn't prima facie suggest its complement.

-A lot of best practices and bad practices in software engineering can be better understood through the concepts of technical debt and technical income.
+A lot of best practices and bad practices in software engineering can be better understood through the concepts of technical debt and *technical income*.

 __Technical debt__ is often understood as things which reduce the amount of work that can be completed over a time period per unit of effort expended.
 Technical income is a term I've made up which is the opposite of technical